Picture Credit- Pinterest

 Garlic-infused recipes fall into five main categories:

 -Cold Shrimp with Garlicky Vinaigrette: Cook one pound of shrimp in boiling water for two minutes until just pink.
 Remove the shells and set aside to cool.
-Whisk together a (Read More....)
+Whisk (Read More....)

 To keep the strawberries fresh longer in the refrigerator, use 1 Part White Vinegar to 10 Parts Water.